SM 25x400 [2xM8] / N52 - magnetic roller

 - They exhibit very high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or other advanced devices.
+- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: